Flavor models for $\bar{B} \to D^{(*)} \tau \bar{\nu}$: Models

 Consider a vector leptoquark, $U^\mu$, with $U(3)_Q \times U(3)_u \times U(3)_d$ charge $(\bm{1},\bm{1},\bm{3})$.
 If the leptoquark is an electroweak singlet, the lowest order MFV contribution in the quark mass basis is

 while for the electroweak triplet, it is

 (Here the signs on $U$ do not indicate charges, but rather which component of the triplet we refer to.)
 The contribution to $b \to c$ decays comes from

 As in the prior case, this leptoquark model requires $y_b = \mathcal{O}(1)$ to be able to explain the $R(D^{(*)})$ data with perturbative couplings.
-In this case, it is the electroweak singlet that generates an operator with the wrong sign to be fit with real values of $\lambda$.
-Using \tab{ops} and \fig{1Dfit}, we see that a value of $\lambda y_b/m_{U_3} \approx (2.2 \pm 0.4)/\text{TeV}$ gives a good fit.
+As before, the electroweak triplet generates an operator with the wrong sign for all values of $\lambda$.
+Using \tab{ops} and \fig{1Dfit}, we see that a value of $\lambda y_b/m_{U_3} \approx (2.2 \pm 0.4)/\text{TeV}$ alone gives a good fit.

 If we consider giving leptonic flavor charges to the leptoquarks, as in the scalar case, then the $(\arepthr,\repone)$ representation prevents a deviation of $R(D^{(*)})$ from being generated as before.
 The $(\repone,\arepthr)$ representation does not, but in this case, a tree-level contribution to $B_s \to \mu^+\mu^-$~\cite{Aaij:2013aka,Chatrchyan:2013bka} is generated at leading order in the MFV expansion.
 We estimate this to give a constraint of $\lambda y_b/m_{U_3} \lesssim 1.0/\text{TeV}$, in significant tension with the value required to fit the $B$ decay data.
 However, coupling to purely $\tau$ can be enforced via a horizontal symmetry, as in \sec{sLQ}, and this is what we assume for the rest of the discussion.